No Frills (grocery store): Present

 Currently, No Frills stores are much more like conventional supermarkets but continue to feature deep discount prices.
 Items are typically left in their cardboard shipping boxes but are arranged on store shelves and produce is conventionally displayed.
 While the original No Frills outlets stocked only the most basic products, today's stores offer a wide array of items and brands that include Loblaw's own private or 'control label' products.
 No Name, which is still heavily featured, has expanded from the original 16 items to more than 2,900 and the company's premium President's Choice line is readily available on store shelves.

 The range of services has also expanded with some outlets that offer fresh meat and fish counters, some which have premium offerings.
 Frozen food sections, excluded from the original stores due to the cost of refrigeration, are now standard.
 Other features remain unchanged, though, with No Frills customers still required to pack their own groceries and bring their own shopping bags or pay 5 cents per bag.
 Loblaw's other major supermarket chain, Loblaws which is considered a full-service supermarket, has been moved upmarket and features exclusive amenities not found in No Frills such as a bakery, deli, and fresh prepared-counter all in-store; at No Frills there is a much smaller selection of these types of foods which are prepared off-site and sent to the store.
 Some Loblaws stores have been converted into No Frills, even in affluent neighbourhoods like Bayview Hill in the Greater Toronto Area.

 In 2013, Loblaw began piloting a smaller, hard discount store format known as "Box by No Frills"; the locations were significantly smaller, with around 10,000 square feet of retail space (as opposed to the average 25,000 square foot size of No Frills).
-By 2017 the chain had been phased out, with some of its locations converted to standard No Frills stores.
+By 2017, the pilot had been phased out: some of its locations were converted to standard No Frills stores.